Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Preliminaries and Problem Setup

-\begin{fact}[Subsampling] Consider the following two most common subsampling schemes --- (1) (Poisson subsampling) for each individual in dataset $S$, includes its datum in the subsample independently with probability $p$; (2) (Uniform subsampling) draws a subsample of $S$ that is chosen uniformly at random among all $s = |S|p$-sized subsets of $S$.
+\begin{fact}[Subsampling] Consider the following two most common subsampling schemes: (1) (Poisson subsampling) for each individual in the dataset $S$, includes its datum in the subsample independently with probability $p$; (2) (Uniform subsampling) draws a subsample of $S$ that is chosen uniformly at random among all the subsets of $S$ that have cardinal $s := |S| p$, for some $p \in (0, 1)$.
 Denote $\operatorname{Id}(\alpha)=1-\alpha$, and suppose an algorithm $M$ is $f$-DP.
-The subsampling for $f$-DP states that the Poisson and uniformly subsampled algorithms are both $\min\{f_p, f_p^{-1}\}^{**}$-DP , where $f_{p} = p f+(1-p)\operatorname{Id}$. \end{fact}
+The subsampling theorem for $f$-DP states that the Poisson subsampled and uniform subsampled algorithms are both $C_p(f)$-DP, where $C_p(f) :=\min\{f_p, f_p^{-1}\}^{**}$ and $f_{p} = p f+(1-p)\operatorname{Id}$.
+Here $f_p^{-1}$ denotes the inverse of $f_p$.
+By definition, note that $C_p(f)$ is a symmetric trade-off function, which is necessary to ensure that the trade-off function of the subsampled algorithm is symmetric. \end{fact}

-\begin{fact}[Gaussian Differential Privacy (GDP)] To address the composition of $f$-DP guarantees,~\cite{dong2019gaussian} introduce the concept of $\mu$-GDP, which is a special case of $f$-DP with $f = G_\mu = T(\mathcal{N}(0, 1), \mathcal{N}(\mu, 1))$.
+\begin{fact}[GDP] To deal with the composition of $f$-DP guarantees,~\cite{dong2019gaussian} introduce the concept of $\mu$-GDP, which is a special case of $f$-DP with $f = G_\mu = T(\mathcal{N}(0, 1), \mathcal{N}(\mu, 1))$.
 They prove that when all the $f$-DP guarantees are close to the identity, their composition is asymptotically a $\mu$-GDP with some computable $\mu$, which can then be converted to $(\epsilon, \delta)$-DP via duality.
-However, it does not include an usable finite-sample bound to the approximation error. \end{fact}
+However, it comes without a finite-sample bound. \end{fact}

-Based on these facts, we characterize the $f$-DP guarantee for motivating applications in \Cref{sec:motivating_applications}.
+With these facts, we can characterize the $f$-DP guarantee for motivating applications in \Cref{sec:motivating_applications}.